Is a brighter and whiter smile on your list of resolutions for the new year?…

 Chewing sugarless gum after eating or enjoying a beverage has a positive impact on oral health.
 It promotes the creation of saliva, one of your mouth’s best defenses against tooth decay.
 If you make chewing sugarless gum, especially options with xylitol, part of your routine, you can help fight cavities, neutralize damaging plaque acids, and even strengthen enamel, all of which can lead to a healthier smile.

 By mastering the four routines above, you can make sure that you are protecting your oral health.
-Just make sure you also keep your appointments with your Jacksonville, AR dentist too, as getting your regular cleanings is also part of a healthy routine.
+Just make sure you also keep your appointments with your Jacksonville Dental Office too, as getting your regular cleanings is also part of a healthy routine.